The-Politico/us-elections/README.md

 ### Influences

-This project heavily borrows its software design from [python-us](https://github.com/unitedstates/python-us).
+This project borrows most of its software design from [python-us](https://github.com/unitedstates/python-us).

 Its data models are also heavily inspired by the [DNC election data project](https://github.com/democrats/data).